statiagov/gesmew/guides/content/developer/core/preferences.md

 `orders_per_page`

-The number of orders to display on the orders listing in the admin backend.
+The number of inspections to display on the inspections listing in the admin backend.
 Defaults to `15`.

 `prices_inc_tax`